RESIDENCY PREP

 ABOUT

 This guide was created by Dr. Lauren Heidemann, MD, MHPE, a hospitalist at University of Michigan.
 This project would not have been possible without the expertise, insight, and generous time of many colleagues who reviewed and contributed to the content.
 Sincere thanks to everyone who helped shape this resource, listed below.
 This guide is updated annually.
-Last update March 2025.
+Last update January 2026.

 (C) Lauren Heidemann.
 All rights reserved.